awslabs/ai-on-sagemaker-hyperpod/website/docs/08-Tips/Common/13-mount-additional-fsx.md

 weight : 53
 ---

-Ok, so let's say you want to mount an additional FSx Lustre filesystem, to do this you'll need to modify your lifecycle scripts and
+Ok, so let's say you want to mount an additional FSx Lustre filesystem, to do this you'll need to modify your lifecycle scripts:

 1. Start by modifying the `lifecycle_script.py` to add your additional FSx filesystems.
 These can be mounted by adding in lines on [lifecycle_script.py#L153](https://github.com/aws-samples/awsome-distributed-training/blob/78d906651b1de4fb5c068cd157c6d60331c44ad8/1.architectures/5.sagemaker-hyperpod/LifecycleScripts/base-config/lifecycle_script.py#L153) like so.
 Note you may need to remove the original mount (`/fsx`) lines so your mount paths don't conflict.